-Demand is price inelastic when a change in price causes a smaller percentage change in demand.
-It occurs where there is a PED of less than one.
+Definition – Demand is price inelastic when a change in price causes a smaller percentage change in demand.
+It occurs where there is a price elasticity of demand (PED) of less than one.

 For example, in the above case price rises 40% ($10 to $14 – 4/10)